Article

 This step completes your IA map, giving a comprehensive view of your app's structure, functionality, and object relationships.
 It also allows for non-linear navigation, ensuring your product’s UX adheres to one of the 10 usability heuristics: User Control and Freedom.

-Summarizing everything: a quick action plan
+Summing up: a quick action plan

 Congratulations!
 We've come a long way in creating our IA map covering both theoretical concepts and practical applications.
 Now, to ensure you clearly understand what you need to do, here's a concise step-by-step plan to guide you through the process.